BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/composite-view-api.md

 ## Batching queries to the intermediate space

 The queries that projections perform to the intermediate Sparql space can be either executed per individual resource, or in batches containing multiple resources.
-To learn more about it, please refer to the [Composite Sink page](composite-sink.md).
+To learn more about it, please refer to the @ref:[Composite Sink page](composite-sink.md).

 ## Payload